About the Library

 - Adult and children’s books, DVDs, music CDs, audiobooks, e-books, magazines and newspapers

-- Shared online catalog for 50 area libraries, with borrowing privileges and free delivery
+- Shared online catalog for over 50 area libraries, with borrowing privileges and free delivery

 - BadgerLink-Wisconsin’s Connection to the World of Information

 - Loans of items from other libraries throughout Wisconsin